 Running injuries are frustrating.
 Occasionally they are traumatic injuries from a fall or misstep, but most times they come on seemingly out of nowhere.
 One day you are training pain free and the next day you aren’t; it is confusing and frustrating.

 I’m here to clear a little of this up for you, not to resolve your pain in this article (I will give you some options for addressing your pain if you read to the end), but rather to give you some things to think about when it comes to what you could be contributing to your pain.

-The main issues I see with runners who experience these ‘out of nowhere’ injuries are ‘doing too much, too soon’, lacking stability and control somewhere in their body, running technique faults, and footwear.
+The main issues I see with runners who experience these ‘out of nowhere’ injuries are doing ‘too much, too soon’, lacking stability and control somewhere in their body, have running technique faults, and/or wearing improper footwear.

 Let me break these down for you…